HOME > Health & Fitness >

 1. It impairs the appetite.
 Where it does not produce this effect, it prevents the early and complete digestion of the food, and thereby induces distressing, and incurable diseases not only of the stomach, but of the whole body.
 This effect of tobacco is the result of the waste of the saliva in chewing, and smoking; or of the tobacco insinuating itself into the stomach, when used in chewing, or snuffing.
 I once lost a young man of 17 years of age, of pulmonary consumption, whose disorder was brought on by the intemperate use of cigars.

 2. It produces many of those diseases which are supposed to be seated in the nerves.
+Experts behind Vice Vapes can explain how these products don't contain harmful substances such as tobacco that might harm your body.
 The late Sir John Pringle was subject in the evening of his life to tremors [ataxia] in his hands.
 In his last visit to France [1770's], a few years before he died [1782], in company with Dr. [Benjamin] Franklin [1706-1790], he was requested by the doctor to observe that the same disorder was very common among those people of fashion who were great snuffers.
 Sir John was led by this remark to suspect that his tremors were occasioned by snuff which he took in large quantities.
 He immediately left off taking it, and soon afterwards recovered the perfect use of his hands.
 I have seen headache, vertigo, and epilepsy produced by the use of tobacco.
 A physician in Connecticut has remarked that it has in several instances produced palsy and apoplexy; and Dr. Tissot ascribes sudden death, in one instance, to the excessive use of it in smoking.

 3. A citizen of Philadelphia lost all his teeth by drawing the hot smoke of tobacco into his mouth by means of a short pipe, and I have been informed of a cancer on the lip, which terminated fatally from the same cause, in a farmer in Northumberland County in this state.
 The acrid nature of the [particulate] matter which is mixed with the smoke of the tobacco may easily be discovered by the taste or smell of a pipe stem that has been in use for two or three weeks.